-"We appreciate your insightful and very practical guidance," a client said recently.
+"We appreciate your insightful and very practical guidance," a client told me.
 It's one of the nicest things a lawyer can hear.

 My clients also compliment my ability to translate legal concepts into plain English and to explain what matters from a business perspective and what doesn't.
 It's a natural for me: I've taught as an adjunct professor at UCLA, USC and Southwestern Law Schools.